rht-labs/enablement-docs/1-the-manual-menace/README.md

 git config --global user.name "Your Name"
 ```

 4. Commit your local project to this new remote by first removing the existing origin (github) where the the project was cloned from.
-Remember to substitute `<GIT_URL>` accordingly
+Remember to substitute `<GIT_URL>` accordingly with the one created for your `enablement-ci-cd` repository a moment ago.
 ```bash
 git remote set-url origin <GIT_URL>
 ```